odinserj/odinserj.net/_posts/2014-11-15-hangfire-pro.md

 First, I'll start with bad news – Hangfire.Redis package is moved to Hangfire Pro.
 This means that it became available only for Pro users and will be removed from public NuGet Gallery soon.

-I understand that this step breaks expectations for current users, that is why it will be still available at [Hangfire.Redis](https://github.com/HangfireIO/Hangfire.Redis) repository, but there will be no updates and official support.
+I understand that this step breaks your expectations, and I'm sorry for this.
+The source code will be available at [Hangfire.Redis](https://github.com/HangfireIO/Hangfire.Redis) repository, but there will be no updates and official support.

-Other existing parts of Hangfire **will not be** moved to the Pro version ever.
+**Other existing parts of Hangfire will not be moved to the Pro version ever**.
 Moreover, I'll try to do the vice versa, by open-sourcing paid extensions in the future, when the project will be more stable.

 ### Good News